Top Data Science Courses 2020

 Why?

 Statistics form the backbone of data science.
-It is what helps in structuring huge chunks of data and deriving useful pieces of information from it.
-With Statistics, you are able to process all the information and predict business outcomes successfully.
+It is what helps in structuring vast chunks of data and deriving useful pieces of information from it.
+With Statistics, you can process all the information and predict business outcomes successfully.

 You may also like to read: Basic Statistics Concepts for Data Science

 Practical implementation comes in the form of a skilled mathematician.
-If you are scared of mathematics, you either opt-out of Data Science or get rid of your fear.
+If you are scared of mathematics, you either opt out of Data Science or eliminate your fear.

 You have to understand that Data Science and Machine Learning are inter-dependable concepts.
 Despite being a variant in treatments, they both work together.
-You will need mathematics to optimize the principles in machine learning as a data scientist.
+You will need mathematics to optimize machine learning principles as a data scientist.

 There are a few programming languages that are necessary to get started with a data science course.

 Data Science is a vast field.
-To master it you must have knowledge of all these underlying fields.
+To master it, you must know all these underlying fields.

-For more details, check out this interactive dashboard from that has put together education qualification and job roles of over 1001 Data Scientists across 3 years [2018-2020].
+For more details, check out this interactive dashboard that combines education qualifications and job roles of over 1001 Data Scientists across 3 years [2018-2020].

-Without much ado, let’s get you into your learning robes then.
-The first step is to get your hands on the right kind of resources.
+Let’s get you into your learning robes without much ado.
+The first step is getting your hands on the right resources.
 We will break this into two sections:

-A complete Data Science Certification course is your step two actually.
-I have put together some amazing reading resources in 2020 to get started with Data Science.
+A complete Data Science Certification course is step two.
+I have put together some amazing reading resources to get started with Data Science.

 1. Data Science Skills – Resources to get started with